scruffian/themes/console/readme.txt

 == Copyright ==

-Terminal WordPress Theme, (C) 2022 Scruffian
+Console WordPress Theme, (C) 2022 Scruffian
-Terminal is distributed under the terms of the GNU GPL.
+Console is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by